|

 crosses from above the 0 line to below the 0 line.

-Right-click on the MACD button in your Indicator toolbar and select MACD Settings.
+Preferences Right-click on the MACD button in your Indicator toolbar and select MACD Settings.
 The Preferences Tab will open in the Control Panel and the MACD preferences will be displayed.
 (Once you click on the chart, the Preference tab will go back to chart settings.)

 Restore Settings: TNT Default will change your settings back to the original software settings.
 My Default will change current settings to your personalized default settings.
 Apply To All Charts will apply your selected settings on all open charts.
 Save As My Default will save your current personal settings.